urschrei/pypolyline/README.rst

     # polyline is 'ynh`IcftoCyq@Ne@ncBds@EEycB'
     decoded_coords = decode_polyline(polyline, 5)

-Attempts to decode an invalid Polyline will return ``util.DecodingError``
+Attempts to decode an invalid Polyline will throw ``util.DecodingError``

-Attempts to encode invalid coordinates will return ``util.EncodingError``
+Attempts to encode invalid coordinates will throw ``util.EncodingError``

 How it Works